funkybob/django-nap/docs/mapper/fields.rst

 .. class:: RelatedField()

-   :param related_model: The model this field relates to
+   :param model: The model this field relates to
    :param mapper: (Optional) the mapper to use to reduce instances.

 When the mapper is omitted, only the Primary Key of the related model will be